As a small business owner exploring different financing tools and solutions, you’ve likely heard of Capital One’s business suite—Spark for Business.

 The first alternative you might consider to the Capital One Spark Business Checking accounts is Bluevine business checking.

-As an online-only option, Bluevine offers significant flexibility with their business checking account, plus, no account fees.
+As an online-only option, Bluevine offers significant flexibility with their business checking account, plus, no monthly fees and a high APY.

 First and foremost, you can apply for a Bluevine business checking account quickly and easily online, which is something you can’t currently do with either of the Capital One accounts.